simp/pupmod-simp-stunnel/README.md

-`simp/stunnel` will install the latest version of stunnel, ensure the service is running, generate the stunnel user, manage /etc/stunnel/stunnel.conf, /etc/rc.d/init.d/stunnel, a chroot directory, and if `simp/iptables` is installed and  $use_iptables is set to true, will manage the iptables required for stunnel.
+`simp/stunnel` will install the latest version of stunnel, ensure the service is running, generate the stunnel user, manage /etc/stunnel/stunnel.conf, /etc/rc.d/init.d/stunnel, a chroot directory, and if  $firewall is set to true, will manage the iptables required for stunnel.

 ### Setup Requirements